ShuSQ/CCI_ACC_W2_openframework/README.md

-# openframework demo: ofxGui and ofxMaxim
+# Openframework Demo: ofxGui and ofxMaxim

 This is a simple openframework demo.
 The project references font files, shortcut key operations, and two addons: `ofxGui` and `ofxMaxim`, which can change the frequency through the GUI, keyboard shortcuts, and control the movement of wave by moving your mouse, it also supports the keyboard to play sounds.